zhengshuai1001/JiKouCompany/README.md

 Better to do something imperfectly than to do nothing flawlessly.

 There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.

+If you fear failure, you will never go anywhere.